Alison Lowe, Baroness Lowe of Armley

-Alison Natalie Kay Lowe is a British Labour politician and deputy mayor of West Yorkshire for Policing and Crime.
+Alison Natalie Kay Lowe, Baroness Lowe of Armley is a British Labour politician and life peer serving as deputy mayor of West Yorkshire for Policing and Crime.
 She was the first black woman Leeds city councillor, serving from 1990 to 2019, and has served as the chief executive of Touchstone, a mental health charity based in Leeds, from 2004 to 2021.

 Lowe won the 2014 Forward Business Woman of the Year award and Stonewall Senior Champion of the Year in 2015.

 Personal life

 Lowe was born in 1964.
-Her father had emigrated to Leeds from St Kitts in 1956 and her Leeds-born mother, Kay, was of Irish descent.
+Her father had emigrated to Leeds from Saint Kitts in 1956 and her Leeds-born mother, Kay, was of Irish descent.
 Her mother became pregnant with Lowe's older brother at 20 years old and was subsequently evicted from her family home.
 Her parents were married in 1961.
 Lowe was raised with her three siblings (an older brother and sister, and a younger sister) in Seacroft.
 In 1965, her third sister died in a road traffic accident aged three.
 Lowe attended Parklands Girls High School.
 She has described her family as like the "Heinz 57 Varieties" due to its diversity.

 After marrying at 20 years old, she had two children at 21 and 23, while living in Chapeltown.
 Her eldest child is poet and writer Adam Lowe.

 Lowe studied history at the University of Leeds, beginning her undergraduate degree three weeks after the birth of her second child, a daughter, in 1987.
 Following the completion of a BA thesis on Edward II of England in 1990, entitled "Homosexuality in the Middle Ages", Lowe later graduated with a master's degree in medieval studies in 1993.

 Lowe is a distant relative of Annie Elizabeth Kaye, an Irish immigrant to South Yorkshire, who was the first woman councillor of her district in Conisborough, as well as the district's first Council Chairwoman, the first woman Magistrate to be appointed to serve on the Doncaster Bench, and the second woman ever appointed magistrate in Yorkshire.

 Lowe and her family participated in the ITV fly-on-the-wall documentary, Family Life, in 1999.
 She has distant Nigerian heritage on her father's side.